tcaddy/couchrest/README.md

 # CouchRest: CouchDB, close to the metal

+## Summary of this Fork:
+Added a :list method to lib/couchrest/database.rb.
+It acts a lot like the :view method, but allows you to query a list function.

 CouchRest is based on [CouchDB's couch.js test library](http://svn.apache.org/repos/asf/couchdb/trunk/share/www/script/couch.js), which I find to be concise, clear, and well designed.
 CouchRest lightly wraps